auth0/limitd-redis/README.md

   ip: {
     size: 10,
     per_second: 5,
     exponential_backoff: { // Optional.
-ERL configuration if needed for the bucket.
+Exp Backoff configuration if needed for the bucket.
 If not defined, defaults will be used if called with takeExponential.
       backoff_factor: 3, // Optional.
 The exponential backoff factor used as the base (n) for n<sup>i</sup>.
 Default: the value 2 will be used if nothing is specified..
       multiple_unit: 6, // Optional.
 The factor used for backoff offset.
 Used as (m) for m*n<sup>i</n>.
 Default: the value 1000 in miliseconds will be used if nothing is specified.
     }